AVSLab/basilisk/docs/bskReleaseNotes.md

     <li>updated code to remove some depreciated python function call warnings
     </li>
     <li>
-    Added a new sun heading module computed exculsively from ephemeris data and spacecraft attitude (sunlineEphem).
+    Added a new sun heading module computed exclusively from ephemeris data and spacecraft attitude (sunlineEphem).
 Documentation and a unit test are included.
     </li>
 </ul>